ibm-cloud-docs/vmwaresolutions/shared/shared_managing.md

 ## Procedure to view virtual data center instance summary
 {: #shared_managing-viewing}

-To view a summary of all the VMware Solutions Shared virtual data center instances that are provisioned for a user account, complete the following steps:
+To view a summary of all the VMware® Solutions Shared virtual data center instances that are provisioned for a user account, complete the following steps:

 1. In the {{site.data.keyword.vmwaresolutions_short}} console, click **Resources** from the left navigation pane.
 2. From the console banner, click your user account icon, and then click the **Account** field to select the user account that you want to check instances for.